-- the donor males: - a) showed no clinical sign of bluetongue on the day of collection; - b) were kept in a country or zone free from bluetongue or in a seasonally free zone during the seasonally free period for at least 60 days before commencement of, and during, collection of the semen; or - c) were subjected to a serological test to detect antibodies to the BTV group, with negative results, between 28 and 60 days after the last collection for this consignment, and, in case of a seasonally free zone, at least every 60 days throughout the collection period; or - were subjected to an agent identification test on blood samples collected at commencement and conclusion of, and at least every 7 days (virus isolation test) or at least every 28 days (PCR test) during, semen collection for this consignment, with negative results; - 2) the semen was collected, processed and stored in accordance with Chapters 4.5. and 4.6.
+- 1) the donor males: - a) showed no clinical sign of bluetongue on the day of collection and were kept in a country or zone free from bluetongue or in a seasonally free country or zone during the free season for at least 60 days before commencement of, and during, collection of the semen; or - b) comply with point 1 of Article 8.3.10.; - 2) the semen was collected, processed and stored in accordance with Chapters 4.5. and 4.6.